QubesOS/qubes-doc/developers/usability-ux.md

 Acronyms are short and make good names for command line tools.
 Acronyms do not make graphical user interfaces more intuitive for non-technical users.
 Until one learns an acronyms meaning, it is otherwise meaningless.
 Avoid acronyms whenever possible!

 - `DVM` - Disposable Virtual Machine
-- `GUID` - Graphic User Interface Domain
+- `GUID` - Global Unique Identifier
 - `PID` - Process Identification
 - `NetVM` - Networking Virtual Machine